SirMekus/elu/ReadMe.md

 composer require sirmekus/elu
 ```

-Once installed you can decide to publish the package's `elu` config file which you can then customise to your taste by running:
+Once installed you may publish the package's `elu` config file which you can then customise to your taste by running:

 ```php
 php artisan vendor:publish --provider="Laravel\Elu\EluServiceProvider"
 ```

->Please note that this package stores uploaded files/images in the storage folder and expects that symbolic link must have already been created.
+>Please note that this package stores uploaded files/images in the `storage` folder and expects that symbolic link must have already been created.
 If you haven't, no problem.
 Simply run:

 ```php
 php artisan storage:link